datalakehouse/docs/CONTRIBUTING.rst

 **What is docs?**

-docs is DLH’s developer portal.
-Its goal is to provide a comprehensive set of help articles aimed at developers using DLH’s products.
+docs is datalakehouse’s developer portal.
+Its goal is to provide a comprehensive set of help articles aimed at developers using datalakehouse’s products.

 **How does docs work?**